klaro-org/klaro-js/README.md

 Orejime 🍪 is an open-source JavaScript library you can use on your website to let users choose what third-party cookies they allow.
 It's specifically made to comply with the GDPR.

 Orejime 🍪 is a fork of [Klaro!](https://github.com/KIProtect/klaro) that focuses on **accessibility**.
-It follows Web Content Accessibility Guidelines (WCAG) via the french <abbr lang="fr" title="Référentiel général d'accessibilité pour les administrations">RGAA</abbr>.
+It follows Web Content Accessibility Guidelines (WCAG) via the French <abbr lang="fr" title="Référentiel général d'accessibilité pour les administrations">RGAA</abbr>.

 ## Getting started